ronyan/VATCANSitu/README.md

 # Installation
 The dll was compiled using Visual Studio 2019 (v142) using MFC libraries.
 The source code is provided to allow you to review and compile yourself.

-If you opt not to compile yourself, the compiled dll is in the Release Folder.
+If you opt not to compile yourself, the compiled dll is in the 'compiled' Folder.
 Load the .dll using the Plug-ins folder in EuroScope.
 Allow the plugin to draw on the "Standard ES radar screen"

 # Known Issues
 EuroScope runs at a very low framerate unless a function asks for more screen draws.
 Essentially runs at 1FPS most of the time!
 The RBL is an example of this; when it is called, the screen refreshes much quicker to make it follow your mouse and give you a smooth experience.
 This is quite taxing on CPU usage; try drawing a RBL line and spinning it around it a circle (CPU use will rise dramatically).
 To get smooth mouse tracking of the mouse halo, the plugin does the same thing.
 CPU use will be quite high when it is on, so I recommend turning it on only when needed.
 When the mouse halo is on, it may interfere with your ability to open up other ES windows (RWY selection, ATIS), so turn it off before opening these other windows.